EliasDerHai/rust-file-sync/README.md

  - or probably the best option [git](https://github.com/Vinzent03/obsidian-git)

 for the UI probably writing a similar plugin would make the best UX (see [obsidians docs](https://docs.obsidian.md/))

+## Details

+### Client's Requirements
+ - watches files under tracking
+ - diffs them (possibly file-size, last-updated date, etc.)
+ - recognizes change and communicates the change as precise as possible to the server (for create and update this includes an upload of the new data)

+### Server's Requirements
+ - owns master data (meaning he has the data that is considered origin)
+ - keeps record of every change across the system (event-sourcing)
+ - comes up with a strategy on how to flash the current "true" state onto a device that is out of sync (*the tricky part*)